JohnnyDiep1021/Personal-Budget-App/README.md

   + **react-router-dom** is used to simulate multi-page applications.
   + **css** is used for styles and decorations.
   + **firebase** for file upload.
-- **The user interface** is simplistic, and modern, but completely intriguing with the real-form design of envelopes.
+- **The user interface** is simplistic, and modern, but completely intriguing with the unique envelope-form design.
 This allows users to experience the actual process of opening the envelopes and then putting money into them.
 - Different slide-in modals display personal account information, transfer and deposit operations.

 2) ### Backend: